NaveenDK/githired-fe/README.md

 Sprint 1 - In Progress

 ## Issues
-Check our [Issues](https://github.com/naveendk/githired/issues) page to find tasks you can help with.
+Check our [Issues](https://github.com/naveendk/githired/issues) page to find tasks you can help with or create a new one based on the JIRA board

 # Contributing to GitHired